NeilMadden/jose-deprecate-none-rsa1_5/draft-ietf-jose-deprecate-none-rsa15.md

 registry {{IANA.jose}} in Section 7.1 of {{RFC7518}} are updated to add these additional review criteria:

  - For JWS signature algorithms, only algorithms that are reasonably conjectured to meet the standard security goal of existential unforgeability under a chosen message attack (EUF-CMA) should be considered for approval.
+See textbooks such as {{BonehShoup}} (section 13.1.1) for a definition of existential unforgeability.
- - For JWE key management algorithms (specified with the "alg" header), only algorithms that are reasonably conjectured to meet the standard security goal of indistinguishability under an adaptive chosen ciphertext attack (IND-CCA2) should be considered for approval.
+ - For JWE key management algorithms (specified with the "alg" header), only algorithms that are reasonably conjectured to meet the standard security goal of indistinguishability under an adaptive chosen ciphertext attack (IND-CCA2) should be considered for approval, as defined in textbooks such as {{BonehShoup}} (section 9.2.2 and chapter 12).
  - For JWE content encryption methods (specified with the "enc" header), only algorithms that are reasonably conjectured to meet the standard security goal of authenticated encryption with associated data (AEAD) should be considered for approval.
+See {{RFC5116}} and textbooks, such as {{BonehShoup}} (section 9.1), for the definition of AEAD security.

 --- back